smarticoai/public-api/docs/api/interfaces/TRaffleDraw.md

 • **image\_url**: `string`

-URL of the image that represents the draw
+URL of the image that represents the draw, 365x175px

 ___